 1. How Do Sports Injuries Happen?

-Contact sports such as football may feature high-impact collisions that result in concussions, herniated discs, broken bones, and other serious injuries.
+Contact sports such as football may feature high-impact collisions that result in concussions, herniated discs, broken bones, and other serious injuries, including head injuries.
 Sports that place heavy demands on the joints can produce dislocated shoulders, ruptured knee ligaments, pulled hamstrings, and torn muscles.

 The most serious and debilitating sports injuries involve injuries to the brain and spinal cord.
 These injuries can leave the participant with lingering or permanent paralysis, cognitive impairment, chronic pain or numbness from nerve damage, and other profound limitations.